yaumatth/MarketingDashboard/README.md

 # Marketing Campaign KPI Tracking

-This dashboard is designed to track campaign performance across Facebook, Google, and TikTok over January 2026.
+This dashboard is designed to track advertisement campaign performance for one company across Facebook, Google, and TikTok over January 2026.

 ## Methodology